humphs078/pands-problem-sheet/README.md

 Assumptions:

-+ The user wants to count the letter "e" in the given text file.
-The letter can be changed by changing the argument in line 40 of the code.
++ The user only ever wants to count the letter "e" in the given text file.
+This can be changed by changing the argument in line 43 & 48 of the code
++ The total number of times the letter "e" appears in both upper and lower case is should be counted
-+ The .txt file will be stored in the same directory as the es.py script.
++ The .txt file will be stored in the same directory as the es.py script

 **Reflection** - The challenge was running the script from the command line with the desired text file being read in as a command line argument.
 This was solved by using sys library and using the sys.argv[1] in a global variable.
 The use